Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: Numerical Solutions

 The results of the $Q$ variation are displayed in Figures \ref{fig1} and \ref{fig2}.
 The main effect we can see is with the $E(r)$ field, which is not surprising since this field is mainly sourced via the charge of the black hole.
 We also note that, as can be seen explicitly in Figure \ref{fig1a}, the Electric field is finite at the value $r/r_h=1$ and so the asymptotic conditions which were imposed in the no-hair theorem are satisfied here.
 The scalar field results are given in Figure \ref{fig1b}.
-Again the asymptotic conditions we require for a black hole solution are satisfied, that is the field is finite across the horizon and as $r\rightarrow\infty$, $\phi \rightarrow 0$.
-It is interesting to note that the charge of the black hole does not have a huge effect on the value of the scalar field.
+Again the asymptotic conditions we require for a black hole solution are satisfied, that is, the field is finite across the horizon and as $r\rightarrow\infty$, $\phi \rightarrow 0$.
+It is interesting to note that the charge of the black hole does not have a considerable effect on the value of the scalar field.
 However, when $Q>1$ the effects become amplified.
 For values $0.1<Q<1$, not shown here, the effects are not as great as $Q>1$, and further analysis shows that for ever smaller values of $Q$ we asymptotically approach the $Q=0$ value.
 This is somewhat expected due to the approximate form of the scalar charge given in $(\ref{35a})$, where $P\propto Q^2$ and so it is not wholly unexpected that for $Q>1$ the scalar field increases in strength faster than the $Q<1$ case.
 Finally, the same effects are observed in the time component of the metric, that is, we have asymptotically flat solutions and the effects of varying $Q$ only become large for $Q>1$.
-When we approach the black hole horizon, at around $r=1.67r_h$, the $tt$ equation is not satisfied exactly, that is the value of the $tt$ differential equation is non-zero at values close to the horizon\footnote{We can alternatively numerically solve the $tt$ equation in place of the $rr$ equation, but this gives similar results with numerical errors becoming apparent as the $rr$ equation is not satisfied for small $r$.}.
-The variation of the $tt$ equation is approximately 0.1 at $r=1.67r_h$ and becomes unity around $r=1.05r_h$.
-Fortunately, this is at small enough $r$ that we can trust the results in Figures \ref{fig1} and \ref{fig2}.